Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 Summary

 Your enterprise data is incredibly valuable to both your organization and cybercriminals.
-Data security strategy should be high on your business process priority list.
+Data security measures should be high on your business process priority list.
 Leaving security to chance puts you at risk of joining the long and growing list of organizations that have learned painful first-hand lessons about data security, including Target, Home Depot, Anthem, the Federal Office of Personnel Management, and the National Security Agency.

 1. The Radicati Group.
-“Email Statistics Report, 2021–2025.”
+“Email Statistics Report, 2023–2027.”

 2. DataMotion.
 “Compliance Issues Plague Customer Engagement: Customer Engagement Trends in Financial Services and Insurance.”